avalkov/NFTFractionalOwnershipProtocol/README.md

 To allow iteration over ```usersTokens``` the mapping itself is also doubly linked list. ```usersTokensTail``` is pointing to the last element of the list and all new elements are appended after it.

 During ```buy``` execution if all tokens are sold out, ```soldOut``` property will be set to ```true```.
 The entry will be deleted when the NFT is bought back by someone who holds all the fractions.

-When given user buys fractions, entry in ```userBoughtFractions``` is created, where key is the user address and value is array of references to the NFTs that were bought.
-Just so we can easily access which user bought what fractions.
-When element is deleted from the references array, we try to find the last non-empty element in the array and put it on the deleted position, to keep the array in form without empty slots in between the elements.
-Incase last reference is deleted from the array, then the entire entry is deleted from ```userBoughtFractions``` mapping.

 These are structures that are used only to return data to the UI.